 We may not be able to integrate all of the relevant technologies to provide complete drug delivery and formulation systems.
-In particular, our integrated approach to systems development for drugs using our inhaleables technology relies upon several different but related technologies:
+In particular, our development of drugs using our inhaleables technology relies upon several different but related technologies:

 - dry powder formulations;

 - dry powder processing technology;

 - dry powder packaging technology; and

 - deep lung delivery devices.